hihellobolke/sillyfacter/README.md

     optional arguments:
-      -h, --help            show this help message and exit --modules MODULES     "all" or comma seperated list of modules to be executed.
-Default is "all" which is expanded to include "process,network,user,os,filesystem".
+      -h, --help            show this help message and exit --modules MODULES     comma seperated list of modules to be executed.
+                            Default list is "all" which is expanded to include "process,network,user,os,filesystem"
-      --out OUT             Pass URL for the backend mongo database (E.g. mongodb://localhost:27017/).
+      --out OUT             URL for the backend Mongo database (E.g. mongodb://localhost:27017/).
 If nothing is supplied it
                             dumps JSON to stdout
       --log LOG             file to write logs to, otherwise logs are written to console
       --verbose, -v         Use multiple "-v" options
+      --strict              If selected will error out on every exeption Note:
+                            Useful when debugging only [False]
+      --debug               If selected will emit very debugging logs if exception are encountered.
+Note: Useful when debugging only [False]
       --scan {auto,new,last}
                             [NOT IMPLEMENTED] choose the scan type, usually "auto" is the best. [auto]